nocturnetech/_EnglishThesaurus/README.md

 inputs a key and the program outputs the value.

 This program accounts for:
-- case sensitivity (e.g. France, france, FraNce and etc.)
+- case sensitivity (e.g. France, france, FraNce, FRANCE, etc.)
 - typos (e.g. appleee, rainn)
+- Words that don't exist in the dictionary